leandrojpveloso/Adm_data_project-03-Portal-transparencia/README.md

 ## 2.1: Raw organization

-The raw organization is separated in three codes: "01-Download-porta_transparencia.r", "02-Tender-organization-raw.R", and "03-Deleting-extra-files.R"
+The raw organization is separated in three codes: "01-Download-porta_transparencia.r", "02-Tender-organization-raw.R", and "03-Deleting-extra-files.R".
+The figure bellow illustrates all the process made  by the codes 01,02, and 03.

 ![plot](./02-documentation/Ilustration_organization_raw.png)

+Using gz compress give a good adanvantage to stoge data because it can readen without unzipp wiht the fread comand from data.table.
+Raw folder for whole period 2013-2022 has a seze 1.34 GB meanwhile the unzipped takes 23.3 GB in disk.

 ###  01-Download-porta_transparencia.R